TakeScoop/typhoon/docs/topics/security.md

 * Do not give untrusted users a shell behind your firewall
 * Define network policies for your namespaces

-## OpenPGP Signing
+## Container Images

-Typhoon uses upstream container images and binaries.
-We do not distribute artifacts of our own, except where required for system container images ([etcd](https://quay.io/repository/poseidon/etcd), [kubelet](https://quay.io/repository/poseidon/kubelet), [bootkube](https://quay.io/repository/poseidon/bootkube)) for Fedora Atomic only.
+Typhoon uses upstream container images (where possible) and upstream binaries.

-If you find artifacts claiming to be from Typhoon, please send a note.
+!!! note
+    Kubernetes releases `kubelet` as a binary for distros to package, either as a DEB/RPM on traditional distros or as a container image for container-optimized operating systems.

+Typhoon [packages](https://github.com/poseidon/kubelet) the upstream Kubelet and its dependencies as a [container image](https://quay.io/repository/poseidon/kubelet) for use in Typhoon.
+The upstream Kubelet binary is checksummed and packaged directly.
+Quay automated builds provide verifiability and confidence in image contents.

 ## Disclosures